Emergency Management - Preparedness and Response

 -

-Hard copy versions of the flip chart are being installed across all University owned and occupied buildings.
-You will begin seeing them installed at fire panels, main entrances to buildings, lifts and at key locations such as libraries, receptions, lecture halls and other teaching spaces.
+Hard copies of the flipchart are installed across all University owned and occupied buildings at Fire Indicator Panels (FIPs), main entrances to buildings, lifts and at key locations such as libraries, receptions, lecture halls and other teaching spaces.

 It is expected that where possible University staff, students, contractors and visitors will follow these University wide emergency response procedures.
 Where local area procedures are more detailed or contain site specific instructions, this information can be captured in Building emergency plans and local areas are responsible for making those procedures known to building occupants.